In Minneapolis, communities of color brace for fresh wave of trauma as Derek Chauvin goes on trial in George Floyd's death

 Traumatic events leave an imprint on our brains and bodies, Hanson said.
 Our bodies worked hard to keep us emotionally safe during an extended period of chaos.

-In October 2019, Hanson started Canopy Health, a BIPOC mental health practice in Richfield.
-Facing high demand, the practice expanded rapidly and now boasts almost 20 providers.
-Nationally, just one in three Black people in need of mental health care get help, according to the American Psychiatric Association.
+In October 2019, Hanson started Canopy Health in Richfield, a mental health practice for clients of color.
+Facing high demand, the practice expanded rapidly to almost 20 providers.
+Nationally, just 1 in 3 Black people in need of mental health care get help, according to the American Psychiatric Association.

 Those who had the opportunity to process the impact of last summer likely still have those emotions sitting inside them, said Hanson.
 But she said it's likely that many people have not had the luxury of taking time to mourn and let go.